phytec/python-phycam-margin-analysis/README.rst

 From here on you can now choose between different optionally required values and arguments:

 Port number
     FPD-Link III port the phyCam-L module is connected to.
+Defaults to port 0 (just press enter).

 Digital Reset
-    Before starting the Margin Analysis test you can make a final digital reset including the registers.
+    Before starting the Margin Analysis test, you can make a final digital reset including the registers.
+Useful if the camera was in use before, i.e. enabled via overlay.

 Colored Map
     Choose a colored or black and white graph output.